Phase transitions induced by standard and predetermined measurements in transmon arrays: Statistical methods

 \subsection{Replica method}

-Once the hybrid circuit is created, consisting of unitary gates with random parameters and interleaved probabilistic measurements that yield random results or not depending on the type of measurement, we are in a position to study the statistical properties of its long-time dynamics.
-Therefore, we must consider a large number of possibilities that complicate its analytical and experimental study.
-For the analytical study of the statistical properties of the system, we will make use of the replica method, which has been used to describe simple random unitary circuits~\cite{zhou19, vasseur19, barbier21} where non-unitary measurements can be introduced~\cite{bao20}, as well as additional symmetries~\cite{bao21}, and whose statistical properties can be mapped to a classical mechanics model in which relevant statistical properties can be easily calculated, allowing us to study phase transitions in the entanglement entropy~\cite{jian21, jian21b}.
+We now analyze the long-term statistical behavior of the hybrid circuits including unitary gates and probabilistically interleaved measurements.
+However, this analysis becomes complex due to the numerous possibilities involved, both analytically and experimentally.
+For the analytical study of the statistical properties of the system, we make use of the replica method, which has been used to describe simple random unitary circuits~\cite{zhou19, vasseur19, bao20, barbier21, bao21} whose statistical properties can be mapped to a classical mechanics model in which relevant statistical properties can be easily calculated, allowing studies of phase transitions in the entanglement entropy~\cite{jian21, jian21b}.

-For the implementation of the replica method to the Bose-Hubbard model with interspersed measurements (used differently in Ref.~\cite{Pierkarska2018}), we will focus on the work carried out by Bao \textit{et al.}~in Ref.~\cite{bao21}, considering circuits that conserve the total number of bosons \citep{oshima2023} instead of the $\mathbb{Z}_2 $ symmetry-preserving circuits studied there.
-The symmetry of the conserved total number of bosons can be broken by the presence of \textit{predetermined} measurements.
-Since we are interested in the ensemble of trajectories, we start by labeling the states at time $t$ with a sequence of measurement outcomes $ m_{\boldsymbol{i}} $ and a set of gate parameters~$\theta_{\bold{i}}$~as:
+For the implementation of the replica method to the Bose-Hubbard model with interspersed measurements, we follow the work carried out by Bao \textit{et al.}~in Ref.~\cite{bao21}.
+In contrast to their $\mathbb{Z}_2 $ symmetry-preserving circuits, we consider circuits that conserve the total number of bosons~\citep{oshima2023}.
+The symmetry of the conserved total number of bosons can be broken by the presence of \textit{feedback} measurements.
+Since we are interested in the ensemble of trajectories, we start by labeling the states at time $t$ with a sequence of measurement outcomes $ m_{\bold{i}} $ and a set of gate parameters~$\theta_{\bold{i}}$~as: